Chris' Guide to good passwords

 Facebook would also fall into this category (most people don't keep really sensitive information on their FB account).

 - Then there are websites that require a password where it just doesn't matter if people can hack in or not.
 For these sites, you can use any dumb password you like.
-Or you could use the same password as #2 above.
+It is what I call my "universal stupid password" (can I trademark that phrase?).

-It should be at least 12 characters long.
+It should be at least 12 characters long (and preferably 16+ characters long)

 Yes, it should have those "other characteristics" too (mixed case, numbers, & special characters).
 But total length is really, REALLY important.
 The reason for this is that password strength is a function of the number of possible characters raised to the power of the length of the password.
 By using a longer password, you are changing the exponent.

-The good news here is that if you get to 12 (or more) characters by simply using a phrase instead of a word, this means your password will be MUCH easier to remember.
+The good news here is that if you get to 16 characters by simply using a phrase instead of a word, this means your password will be MUCH easier to remember.
 And if you then throw in some upper case letters and numbers, you will have a nearly perfect password.

 For example: MyAnn!versaryI$August15

 That is a password that NO system in the world could ever crack.
-Yet it is very easy for me to remember.
+Yet it is very easy for me to remember - it contains only 2 special characters (and they are easy to understand replacements for the letters).
 And that comes with the side benefit that I don't make my wife angry once a year!